 The Belgian Commission for the Protection of Privacy has been replaced by the Belgian DPA.
 The DPA is responsible for overseeing compliance with data protection law in Belgium.
-The DPA is headed by a president and consists of six main departments:
+The DPA is headed by a chairperson and consists of five main departments, each headed by a director:

-- an executive committee that, among others, approves the DPA's annual budget and determines the strategy and management plan; - a general secretariat that supports the operations of the DPA and has a number of executive tasks, including establishing the list of processing activities that require a data protection impact assessment, rendering opinions in case of prior consultation by a data controller, and approving codes of conduct and certification criteria, as well as standard contractual clauses and binding corporate rules for cross-border data transfers; - a first line service that is responsible for receiving complaints and requests, starting mediation procedures, raising awareness around data protection with the general public and informing organisations of their data protection obligations; - a knowledge centre that issues advice on questions related to PII processing and recommendations regarding social, economic or technological developments that may have an impact on PII processing; - an investigation service that is responsible for investigating data protection law infringements; and - · a litigation chamber that deals with administrative proceedings.
+- a general secretariat that supports the operations of the DPA and has a number of executive tasks, including establishing the list of processing activities that require a data protection impact assessment, rendering opinions in case of prior consultation by a data controller, and approving codes of conduct and certification criteria, as well as standard contractual clauses and binding corporate rules for cross-border data transfers; - a front office service that is responsible for receiving complaints and requests, starting mediation procedures, raising awareness around data protection with the general public and informing organisations of their data protection obligations; - a knowledge centre that issues advice on questions related to PII processing and recommendations regarding social, economic or technological developments that may have an impact on PII processing; - an investigation service that is responsible for investigating data protection law infringements; and - · a litigation chamber that deals with administrative proceedings.